jolsen94/ITPM_Project/README.md

-# ITPM-Project-Complete
+# ITPM-Project
-This is the complete and working project
+This is the Finished project's working directory

 TO RUN:
 On your terminal, navigate into the directory where main.py is located, and run command `python main.py`